 Popular annual events include a massive free music festival in August, Rock al Parque, which stages local acts that perform everything from rock and jazz to salsa and opera.
 If you’re visiting over the holiday season, you can expect to see elaborately illuminated monuments and a gigantic Christmas tree in Parque El Tunal.

 Planning a visit to Bogotá?
-Take a look at the area’s Radisson hotels to find a great base for experiencing all the city has to offer.
+Find a great base for experiencing all the city has to offer.